chasemuss/Avenon/World Mythology.md

 After Theov was done creating, he vanished for a thousand years, leaving the world in the hands of the gods he placed as stewards.

 In his absence, 4 rifts opened, 2 on each continent.
-* The South-Eastern rift led to the [[Islands of Paradise]], and from it all manner of merfolk, tritons, and aquatic creatures poured fourth.
+* The South-Eastern rift led to the [[Islands of Paradise]], and from it all manner of merfolk, tritons, and aquatic creatures poured forth.
 * The North-Eastern rift led to the [[Fires of Mt.
 Perdition]], and from it, devils few out and began to influence the world
 * The South-Western rift led to the [[Firestorm of Tartarus]], and from it, all manner of demons arrived to corrupt the land
 * The North-Western rift led to the [[Fields of Elysia]], and from it, angels and Empyreans came forth to bring justice.